e-arts/e-arts/README.md

   - port: 3000
     protocol: TCP
     targetPort: 3000
+  type: LoadBalancer
 ```

 Defines the service to be deployed.
 It references the resource defined in ```deployment.yaml``` via the app-selector.
 Furthermore it defines the port on witch the application should be available.
+To save time and not have to forward the port of the pod to the service after each deployment the type of the service is specified as a load balancer.
+This has the effect of dynamically link new pods to the service under the specific port.

 ### 4. Testing and triggering the Github pipeline